nfriend/website-3.0/_drafts/2022-09-22-dactyl-manuform.md

 </figure>
 <br>

-I flashed a basic [QMK](https://qmk.fm/) firmware to the microcontroller and gave it a shot.
-After some trial and error, I had the incredibly satisfying experience of seeing a letter appear on the screen when I pushed a button.
-I also got an LED strip working!
+I flashed a basic [QMK](https://qmk.fm/) firmware to the microcontroller and had the incredibly satisfying experience of seeing a letter appear on the screen when I pressed a key.
+I also got the LED strip working!

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/it_lives.jpg' | relative_url }}" alt="A keyboard half with a LED strip lit in rainbow colors" />